CMP Graduate Student Guidelines - MSTP Program

 - M.D./Ph.D.
 Students -- Coursework

-M.D. /Ph.D. students entering the Cellular and Molecular Pathology Graduate Training Program receive 16 credit hours for their M.D. coursework towards the 32 credit hours of coursework required by the University.
+M.D. /Ph.D. students entering the CMP Program receive 16 credit hours for their M.D. coursework towards the 32 credit hours of coursework required by the University.
 Two or three laboratory rotations are typically taken during the first two years of the M.D. /Ph.D. training program and students receive 1 credit hour for each rotation.
 Therefore M.D. /Ph.D. students typically have accumulated 18-19 credit hours of coursework prior to entering the CMP graduate training program.
 All CMP graduate students are required to enroll in the Pathology Research Seminar (MSCMP 2750) for five terms, though they may excused from this seminar series during the term in which they will defend their thesis.
 Additional coursework (for 9 hours credit) is typically completed during the 1.5 years after M.D./Ph.D. students enter the CMP graduate program, thereby maximizing the time students can focus on their Ph.D. dissertation research.
-Students entering the CMP program are required to take MSCMP 2730 (Molecular Mechanisms of Tissue Growth & Differentiation), as well as at least one additional elective of their choice, MSCMP 2770 (Angiogenesis), MSCMP 3740 (Stem Cells), MSCMP 3770 (Cell Therapy), or MSCMP 3780 (Systems Approach to Inflammation):
+Students entering the CMP program are required to take MSCMP 2730 (Molecular Mechanisms of Tissue Growth & Differentiation), as well as at least two additional electives of their choice, MSCMP 2770 (Angiogenesis), MSCMP 3740 (Stem Cells), MSCMP 3770 (Cell Therapy), or MSCMP 3780 (Systems Approach to Inflammation).
+Additonal courses that are required for optional certification in Cellular Approaches to Tissue Engineering and Regeneration (CATER) or the Angiopathy Training Program (ATP) can be found in the student handbook.

 - M.D./Ph.D.
 Students -- Ph.D.
 Dissertation Committee

 Typically, the faculty participants in the Ph.D.
 Dissertation Committee are the same as in the Comprehensive exam committee.
 This permits the Dissertation Committee to quickly contribute to the experimental design of the thesis project.
+Any changes must be approved by the director of CMP.
 All CMP students are required to meet with their Ph.D.
 Dissertation Committee at least twice per year.
 An evaluation form is available from the Graduate Coordinator or from the Departmental CMP Graduate Program website, and must be returned to the Graduate Coordinator after each committee meeting.
 Additional information regarding the Ph.D.
-Dissertation Committee can be obtained elsewhere within this handbook.
+Dissertation Committee can be obtained elsewhere within the handbook.

 Students focus on dissertation research and are required to meet with their thesis committee every six months to discuss progress and future plans.
 All students are also required to meet with the program director at least two times each year.
 A student is awarded a degree upon successfully writing and defending his/her thesis.